What is wealth, and how do we build wealth?

 If you spend every dollar you make, you don’t have anything left over for a rainy day or to sock away for your future – that time when you will no longer bring in a steady cash flow.

-The only way to have money is to set aside some of your income for another day – a day when it may rain, when you can’t work, or when you don’t want to work anymore.
+The only way to have money is to set aside some of your income for another day – when it may rain, when you can’t work, or don’t want to work anymore.

 3. The Dreaded “B” Word